 On the same note, the idea of a preference rating also seems odd.
 Preference implies multiple options whereas a rating seems to involve an appraisal of a single option.
 I can like pea soup, without necessarily preferring it to chicken tenders.

 We agree that the wording of the question could have been more specific.
 However, given the variety of movies participants were presented with in the rating stage, and the fact that we made no reference to the genre of any particular movie in this task, we think that the most natural interpretation of the task is to rate any given movie in comparison to all others encountered during this stage.
-Indeed, participants’ subsequent choices were highly consistent with their preference ratings, demonstrating that the rating stage elicited participants’ true preferences.
+Indeed, participants’ subsequent choices were highly consistent with their preference ratings, demonstrating that the rating stage accurately elicited participants’ preferences.

 p.
 10) This is another excellent, clear example.
 However, it wasn’t clear exactly what respondents did here.
 Did the movie poster icons also function as choice options, such that if they clicked the mouse it indicated their choice?